coralogix/cloudformation-coralogix-aws/opentelemetry/ecs-ec2/README.md

 ### Image

 This example uses the coralogixrepo/coralogix-otel-collector image which is a custom distribution of Open Telemetry containing custom components developed by Coralogix.
 The image is available on [Docker Hub](https://hub.docker.com/r/coralogixrepo/coralogix-otel-collector).
 The ECS components are described [here](./components.md)

+### Open Telemetry Collector Metrics

+The default Open Telemetry configuration embedded in this cloudformation template exposes metrics about the collector on port `8888` via the path `/metrics`.
+The metrics are collected using a [prometheus](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/prometheusreceiver) scrape job.